wieslawsoltes/Metriclonia/README.md

 Metriclonia is a pair of Avalonia desktop applications that demonstrate real-time metric collection and visualization over UDP.
 The solution contains:

-- **Metriclonia.Monitor** – a metrics dashboard that listens for JSON metric samples and renders them on a timeline.
+- **Metriclonia.Monitor** – a reusable library that provides the monitoring infrastructure, view models, and controls.
+- **Metriclonia.Monitor.Desktop** – a desktop host that boots the monitor UI using the shared library.
 - **Metriclonia.Producer** – a sample application that publishes the built-in Avalonia diagnostics metrics to the monitor.

 Both projects target .NET 9.0 (see `global.json`) and share a single solution file `Metriclonia.sln`.